jeniths006/NeatoFood/expo-frontend/README.md

 ## Connecting to Backend

-Make sure your Django backend is running on port 8000 before testing the app.
+Make sure your Spring Boot backend is running on port 8080 before testing the app.
 The app includes a health check feature to verify backend connectivity.

 ## Building for Production